MonaTem/Exploration-tree-for-what-happens-when-I-type-google/root/display/README.md

 - Parsing - HTML, CSS, JS [(explore)](./parsing/)
 - Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree → Painting the render tree [(explore)](./rendering/)

-# Next
-the page is displayed, there is nothing next until the user does something.
-Or may be some socket / ajax calls ? some spying ?